Natural Gas Laws and Incentives in Colorado

 Alternative Fuel Tax

-Compressed natural gas (CNG), liquefied natural gas (LNG), and liquefied petroleum gas (LPG) are subject to excise tax imposed on a per gallon basis as follows:
+Compressed natural gas (CNG), liquefied natural gas (LNG), and propane are subject to excise tax imposed on a per gallon basis as follows:

 Alternative Fuel Vehicle (AFV) Registration